 My book project, The Long Crisis: New York City and the Path to Neoliberalism, is under contract with Oxford University Press.
 It uses the sweeping transformation of post-1960s New York City to trace how market-oriented policies have come to proliferate across American life over the past five decades.
-My research has appeared in the Journal of Social History, the Journal of Urban History, Space and Culture, and several edited collections.
+My research has appeared in Modern American History, the Journal of Social History, the Journal of Urban History, and several edited collections.

 I am also a passionate educator.
 As a faculty member in the Thompson Writing Program at Duke, I teach history courses that introduce students to academic writing and thinking.
 Previously, I was a Visiting Assistant Professor of History at Brown University, where I taught courses on the history of the United States after 1945 and on race and inequality in metropolitan America.

 For several decades, I have also been involved in grassroots projects for political and economic change around issues such as foreclosure prevention, queer and trans rights, youth empowerment, and graduate worker rights.